umigv/nav_onboarding_2023/README.md

 A: Firstly, use `Ctrl+C` to stop the terminal.
 Secondly, this happens because `ros::spin()` repeatedly does callbacks, which is very often useful, but in cases like this, if you don’t want the repeated callbacks we can use `ros::spinOnce()` so it doesn't spam your terminal.

 E: Who chose this terminal font color?
 Dark blue text over a black background?
 I can't see!
-A: Me neither, Go to edit>preferences in your terminal to change that asap.
+A: Me neither, Go to edit>preferences in your terminal to change that ASAP.

 Q: Topics vs. Services
-A: Without going in depth, we can think of topics as continuous information, where the publisher decides when to push new data, and the subscriber receives it every callback.
+A: Without going in-depth, we can think of topics as continuous information, where the publisher decides when to push new data, and the subscriber receives it every callback.

 We can think of services as single sources of information where the client is the one asking for data (sometimes passing in an argument, such as the secret code), and the server returns data.